-Phishing is a fraudulent scheme that is designed to steal your money by getting you to divulge personal information on websites that pretend to be legitimate portals.
+Phishing is an attack that is designed to steal your money, or your identity, by getting you to divulge personal information on websites that pretend to be legitimate sites.
 These websites are designed to lure you into revealing personal information, such as credit card numbers, bank information, or passwords.
 Cybercriminals typically pretend to be reputable companies, friends, or acquaintances in a fake email message, which contains a link to a phishing website.

 Some examples of messaging in these emails are: